ndegroot/notes/docs/blog/Publish your Obsidian note.md

 # Publish your Obsidian note

-Using the great plugin https://github.com/jobindj/obsidian-publish-mkdocs it's easy to publish your notes.
+Using the great template based on mkdocs https://github.com/jobindj/obsidian-publish-mkdocs it's easy to publish your notes.
 It uses GitHub, so it's a little developer oriented, but it's not that complex.

 # What you need to do
 - Add the plugin in Obsidian